fdiss/franziskadisslbacherpersonalhomepage/content/blogs/_index.md

   image: ""
 ---

-I teach the following courses:
+I regularly disseminate and discuss my research at blogs.
+On this page, you find some of the most recent posts.